buildpacks/rfcs/text/0000-layer-origin-metadata.md

 ## Terminology

-- **Layer origin metadata** is the missing piece of the reproducibility puzzle; it includes the ID of the restored version of the layer (if applicable), modification date, source version info, and a list of the IDs of the layers that were present at layer generation time.
+- **Layer origin metadata** is the missing piece of the traceability puzzle; it includes the ID of the restored version of the layer (if applicable), modification date, source version info, and a list of the IDs of the layers that were present at layer generation time.
 - **Layer ID** is the layer's unique ID, whether on disk or on the registry.
+- **Traceability** concerns the problem of identifying the inputs to an image or layer (compare with **reproducibility**, which concerns the problem of producing identical images/layers given identical inputs, setting aside the problem of identifying those inputs.)

 ## Target persona

-This feature will be useful for **buildpack authors** (for reproducing layers) and **platform operators** (for reproducing builds).
+This feature will be useful for **buildpack authors** and **platform operators** towards tracing and reproducing images and layers.

 ## Example